-To encourage active participation of clinician scientists with clinical expertise to strengthen translational aspects and to validate key findings obtained from animal models in human cells and tissues we offer the opportunity to apply for a Gerok position.
+To encourage active participation of clinician scientists with clinical expertise to strengthen translational aspects and to validate key findings obtained from animal models in human cells and tissues we offer 6 Gerok positions within the consortia.
 Possible candidates must be within 5 years after completing their MD degree.
 They must be affiliated with one of the current µBone PI’s and the aim of their research grant must be in line with the µBone research aims.
-The funding includes Personnel costs for up to 12 months (µBone – Clinician Scientist Position).
+The funding includes Personnel costs for up to 12 months.

 For more information, please contact Dr. Sylvia Thiele.

 Equal opportunity measures

 A nanny takes care of the children in case of child illness or unexpected work-related absence of the parents.
 Childcare at conferences, retreats or meeting sites allowing parents to participate in the event.